Home / Uncategorized / Holidays in Philly: A Master Guide

 Academy of Music, 240 S. Broad St.

-In our family, the holiday season just isn’t complete without the Pennsylvania Ballet’s performance of The Nutcracker.
+For many families, the holiday season just isn’t complete without the Pennsylvania Ballet’s performance of The Nutcracker.
 From the Tchaikovsky score to the timeless story of holiday magic, this ballet is a classic for a reason.
-Come early for photos with the Sugar Plum Fairy and the Mouse King in the lobby!
-December 14 and 15 are “Tea with the Sugarplum Fairy” days with photos and brunch buffets.
-The sensory-friendly performance is December 30 at noon has accommodations both inside and outside the theater to make children who are on the autism spectrum, or who may have sensory sensitivities, more welcome.
+The PA Ballet is also offering a sensory-friendly performance on December 30 at noon with accommodations both inside and outside the theater to make children who are on the autism spectrum, or who may have sensory sensitivities, more welcome.

 Philadelphia Zoo, 3400 W. Girard Ave.